metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `bus` (String) Bus indicates the type of disk device to emulate. supported values: virtio, sata, scsi.
+- `bus` (String) Bus indicates the type of disk device to emulate.supported values: virtio, sata, scsi.
-- `readonly` (Boolean) ReadOnly.
-Defaults to false.
+- `readonly` (Boolean) ReadOnly.Defaults to false.
 - `reservation` (Boolean) Reservation indicates if the disk needs to support the persistent reservation for the SCSI disk